KDE/digikam-doc/asset_management/data_protection.rst

     - Use surge protectors (UL 1449 standard), possibly combined with a UPS.

-    - Use ECC memory to verify correct memory errors (even when just saving files).
+    - Use ECC memory to correct memory errors (even when just saving files).

     - Watch your hard drives (temperature, noise...), make backups.